toddkitta/CortanaIntelligenceSuiteWorkshopManual/01 Exercise 1 - Building a Machine Learning Model.md

 ## Get out of Jail Free

 If, for whatever reason, you cannot complete this lab whether due to time contraints or if you are not able to troubleshoot an issue, we have created a "get out of jail free" exercise.
-If you wish to use this exercise at any time, please proceed to the [Appendix A](09 Appendix A - Alternative to Azure ML Exercise.md).
+If you wish to use this exercise at any time, please proceed to [Appendix A](09 Appendix A - Alternative to Azure ML Exercise.md).
 After completing Appendix A, you can continue to [Exercise 2](02 Exercise 2 - Setup Azure Data Factory.md).

 ## Task 1: Connect to the Lab VM